 - Sit straight on a stable surface and don’t lean against a support

 - Exhale as well as pull your navel towards your spine

 - Work up to like three sets of vacuums that go for a minute each.
 You can perform these vacuums on an uneven surface to increase the efficiency of the exercise.

 5. Functional Stomach Vacuum Exercise

 This stomach vacuum exercise helps to regulate your use of transverse abdominal muscle in your daily life.
-But, first, you need to make sure that you pull your navel inward when you are sitting throughout the day.
+But, first, you must make sure that you pull your navel inward when sitting throughout the day.

 The fundamental difference here will be that you hold lightly and contract your ab muscles indefinitely.
 Try to breathe as long as the movement goes.
 You need to get highly conscious of your transverse abdominis muscle and don’t enable it to relax as you sit.
 This is one major thing people do.
-Be sure that you lightly contract your transverse abdominis muscle as you stand as well.
-It will come naturally, and you would feel much better doing it.
+Be sure to lightly contract your transverse abdominis muscle as you stand.
+It will come naturally, and you will feel much better doing it.